Setupad/Setupad-Prebid-Mobile-Integration-Documentation/flutter_documentation/ads.md

   refreshInterval: 30,
 ),
 ```
 `AD_UNIT_ID` and `CONFIG_ID` are placeholders for the ad unit ID and config ID parameters.
-The minimum refresh interval is 30 seconds.
+The minimum refresh interval is 30 seconds, and the maximum is 120 seconds.

 ## Interstitial ad
 Add this object to display an interstitial ad.